Classification Of Legal Rights And Legal Duties

-Right means claims, titles, liberties, powers and immunities summed together.
+Right means claims, titles, liberties, powers, and immunities summed together.
+Legal right is an interest which is recognised and protected by the law.

 1. Perfect and Imperfect Right

-A right which is enforceable by law is a perfect right but a right which is not enforced by law is an imperfect right.
+A right that is enforceable by law is a perfect right.
+But a right which is not enforced by law is an imperfect right.

 2. Right in Rem and Right in Personam